noisiver/codebase/README.md

+# Buy Me A Coffee
+Want to show me some appreciation?
+Why not [buy me a coffee](https://www.buymeacoffee.com/noisiver)?

 # Codebase
 A collection of all my scripts as I create them.
 This includes, but is not limited to, languages such as Bash, Powershell, C++, C#, LUA, PHP and SQL.